Photo | Maia Kachan

 Maia Kachan’s debut collection of poems poignantly outlines a coming-of-age narrative

-Drawing on themes of wintertime numbness, listless suburban life, and drunken young love, Victoria College student, Maia Kachan creates a small world within the twenty pages of their poetry collection On Growing Old.
+Drawing on themes of wintertime numbness, listless suburban life, and drunken young love, Victoria College student, Maia Kachan creates a small world within the twenty pages of her poetry collection On Growing Old.
 Published in May of 2017, this semi-autobiographical collection spans the teenage years of a young person who has grown up almost too quickly.

 The collection is a strong debut by Maia Kachan.
 Full of listlessness, self-awareness, and aching, this book of poems is a testament to its author’s emotional growth and determined voice.
 Victoria College welcomes On Growing Old to our growing collection of student publications and is excited for Kachan’s works to follow.